Ohio has a multi-stage process for the creation of its Congressional map.

 If a redistricting plan cannot reach that threshold of support then the Ohio Redistricting Commission (made up of the Governor, Auditor, Secretary of State, a member chosen by the Speaker of the House, a member chosen by the Senate President, a member chosen by the House Minority Leader, and a member chosen by the Senate Minority Leader) has an opportunity to enact a plan for a decade if it can agree to a map with the support of at least two members of each major political party no later than the last day of October of that year.

 If the Commission fails to reach the required level of bipartisan consensus the General Assembly receives another opportunity to enact a plan for the decade.
+The General Assembly must adopt this plan by the last day of November of that year.
 During this second attempt a plan needs only to be supported by one-third of the members of each major political party and be signed by the Governor.